Nearly 37,400 new aircraft required over 20 years

 For the 2018-2037 Global Market Forecast, Airbus addresses aircraft segmentation in the Small (S), Medium (M), Large (L) and Extra-Large (XL) categories to better reflect the use of aircraft within and between market segments.

-Looking at the four segmentations more closely, in the Small segment typically covering the space where most of today’s single-aisle aircraft compete, there is a requirement for 28,550 new aircraft, representing more than three-quarters of total expected demand.
+Looking at the four segmentations more closely, in the Small segment typically covering the space where most of today’s single-aisle aircraft compete, there is a forecast future requirement for 28,550 new aircraft, representing more than three-quarters of total expected demand.
 In the Medium segment, for missions requiring additional capacity and range flexibility, represented by smaller widebodies and longer-range single-aisle aircraft, Airbus forecasts demand for 5,480 passenger and freight aircraft.
-For additional capacity and range flexibility, in the Large segment, there is a need for 1,760 aircraft.
-In the Extra-Large segment, typically reflecting high capacity and long range missions by the largest aircraft types, Airbus forecasts demand for 1,590 aircraft.
+For additional capacity and range flexibility, in the Large segment where most A350s are present today, there is a need for 1,760 aircraft.
+In the Extra-Large segment, typically reflecting high capacity and long range missions by the largest aircraft types including the A350-1000 and the A380, Airbus forecasts demand for 1,590 aircraft over the next 20 years.

 For more information please contact: